rgon/pulseaudio_js/README.md

 ## Documentation

-Visit the [docs site](http://pulseaudio.tmigone.com) for in depth documentation on the library API's.
+Visit the parent project's [docs site](http://pulseaudio.tmigone.com) for in depth documentation on the library API's.